-Whereas QuickBooks file extensions are the file extensions that are exclusively owned by QuickBooks that keeps the track of the big data.
+Whereas QuickBooks file extensions are exclusively for QuickBooks.
 QuickBooks file extensions are generally in the format of .xxx.
 Most commonly used QuickBooks file extensions are .QBW, .QBO, .QBB etc.

 Importance of using QuickBooks File Extensions

-It is important to be emphasized that, different types of QuickBooks file extensions have different aspects and are used for different purpose.
+It is important to emphasize that, different types of QuickBooks file extensions have different aspects.
+They are further used for different purposes.
 Let’s check out the importance of different file extensions given below:

-- With the help of file extensions, it becomes easy for the user to organize their accounting data by categorizing the same kind of file extensions.
+- With the help of file extensions, it becomes easy for the user to organize their accounting data.
+As it categorizes the same kind of file extensions.
 This prevents data from merging and also facilitates auditing.

-- By just looking at the file extension user can easily identify the type of file which indeed saves a lot of time.
+- By just looking at the file extension user can easily identify the type of file.
+And this saves a lot of time.

-- File Extensions helps in easy identification of file type that help desktop to open the file in the right application.
+- File Extensions help in easy identification of file type that helps desktop to open the file in the right application.

 - QuickBooks file extensions assist in verification of authentication of data files in order to safeguard data files.